hackerinnen/hackerinnen/README.md

 ## Setup

 If you want to run the the project locally, you need to install [Hugo](https://gohugo.io/getting-started/installing/).
+Make sure to install the **extended version**, since it is requiered for compiling scss/sass file.

 ### How to run the page locally